-Both Drawes and Lovering relate the argentian hydrothermal solutions to a deep-seated igneous body which they believe was emplaced under the Taylor district during Cretaceous or Tertiary time.
+Both Drewes and Lovering relate the argentian hydrothermal solutions to a deep-seated igneous body which they believe was emplaced under the Taylor District during Cretaceous or Tertiary time.

 The existence of such a stock is open to question in my mind.
-The Schell Creek Range is distinctive for its paucity of intrusive bodies or thermal effects related to such bodies, and aeromagnetic surveys flown at various elevations over the district reveal no anomalous magnetism which might reflect a deeply buried intrusion.
+The Schell Creek Range is distinctive for its paucity of intrusive bodies or thermal effects related to such bodies, and aeromagnetic surveys flown at various elevations over the District reveal no anomalous magnetism which might reflect a deeply buried intrusion.

 Another possible source for the silver (and the silica) is the Chainman Shale.
-Robert Boyle and others who have sampled black euxinic shales such as the Chainman, report silver content of one to ten ppm.
-If the Chainman Shale overlying the Taylor district contained one ppm silver, then each square mile of Chainman would have, upon deposition, contained three times the silver presently contained in the Taylor deposit.
+Robert Boyle and others who have sampled black euxinic shales such as the Chainman report silver content of one to ten ppm.
+If the Chainman Shale overlying the Taylor District contained one ppm silver, then each square mile of Chainman would have, upon deposition, contained as much silver as is presently contained in the Taylor deposit.

-Mesozoic compressional orogeny; because it was much less competent than the overlying and underlying strata, it was folded, deformed, and in many areas has been thinned to a fraction of its original thickness (e.g. East Taylor District).
-Much heat must have been generated during this period, and the connate water in the Chainman would have dissolved increasing amounts of silver (which is very soluble in water even at standard temperatures - Shcherbina, p.
-1/30).
+The Chainman was subjected to intense diastrophic forces during the mid-Mesozoic compressional orogeny; because it was much less competent than the overlying and underlying strata it was folded, deformed, and in many areas has been thinned to a fraction of its original thickness.
+Much heat must have been generated during this period, and the connate water in the Chainman would have dissolved increasing amounts of silver (which is very soluble in water even at standard temperatures - Shcherbine, p.
+1136).
 Much of this water would have been squeezed from the formation during the mid-Mesozoic and the "Laramide" diastrophism, and would have found its way as a hydrothermal solution into the favorable loci of the jasperoid breccia.

-Another possible source of the silver was the mid-Tertiary intermediate flows and pyroclastic rocks which covered the district at one time; the flows may, however, be younger than the silver, as are the intrusive rhyolite bodies.
+Another possible source of the silver was the mid-Tertiary intermediate flows and pyroclastic rocks which covered the District at one time; the flows may, however, be younger than the silver, as are the intrusive rhyolite bodies.